The Fall of Theresa May – and Donald Trump?

-A little less than a few months ago, it’s worth remembering, we seemed to be careening to a new and possibly long-lived right-populist era in Anglo-American politics.
+Just a few months ago, it’s worth remembering, we seemed to be careening to a new and possibly long-lived right-populist era in Anglo-American politics.
 In the U.S., Donald Trump had stunned the world and his own party establishment by seizing the nomination of the GOP, and then defeating the overwhelming favorite, Hillary Clinton, to win the presidency.
 In Britain, a referendum on Brexit had shocked and over-turned the British and European establishments, and despatched Prime Minister David Cameron to the bucolic shires whence he came.

 The uninspiring but dogged Theresa May emerged as Cameron’s successor, after her Tory male rivals had out-machoed and out-plotted each other into mutual destruction.
 And both Trump and May seemed to have captured a restless, rightist mood in the American and British publics, as Reagan and Thatcher had before them.
 Trump had endorsed Brexit and May, in turn, had been the first foreign visitor to the White House, desperate for a new U.S.-U.K. trade deal.
 Although many of us believed that Brexit was understandable but irrational and that Trump was a catastrophe just waiting to unfold, the people of the two countries begged to differ.

 Except they didn’t entirely, did they?
 Trump, it’s always worth recalling, lost the popular vote 46 - 48 percent.
 Brexit passed only narrowly 52 - 48 percent.
 Both countries, despite the top-line results, remained deeply divided – riven by the cleavages of globalization and its discontents.
 And now, it’s clear, the divisions have not evaporated and the opposition has revived, with increasingly robust energy.
 This week, Trump slumped to the lowest approval ratings of his term – in the upper to mid 30s – while being called a liar by the former head of the FBI.
 And May was humiliated – there is no other word for it – by the British voters in a snap election.
 In the wake of Brexit and Trump, the forces of reaction in Europe have also seemed to recede.
 The far right gained but didn’t triumph in the Netherlands; Le Pen, while winning a historic level of support, faded in the home-stretch.
-And now the British have actually made it conceivable that Jeremy Corbyn, the most left-wing leader in the history of the party – a sympathizer of Hamas and the IRA, an old-school “unelectable” hardline socialist – could be prime minister in the not-so-distant future.
+And now the British have actually made it conceivable that Jeremy Corbyn – the most left-wing leader in the history of the Labour Party, a sympathizer of Hamas and the IRA, and an old-school “unelectable” hardline socialist – could be prime minister in the not-so-distant future.

 Maybe Bernie could have done it, after all?
 And maybe this result, just as Brexit foretold Trump, could presage a Democratic swing in the House next year?
 After this British turbulence, anything is surely possible.
 But there were some specific American parallels to May’s defeat that are worth noting.
 She ran an establishment campaign shockingly like Hillary Clinton’s in an era when populism can swing in all sorts of unlikely directions.
 She began with the presumption that she would coast to victory because her opponent was simply unelectable, extremist, and obviously deplorable in every way.
 She decided to run a campaign about her, rather than about the country.
 She kept her public appearances to small, controlled settings, while Corbyn drew increasingly large crowds at outdoor rallies.
 She robotically repeated her core argument that she represented “strong, stable leadership,” with little else to motivate or inspire voters.
 She chose to run solely on Brexit – and the hardest of Brexits on offer – while Labour unveiled a whole set of big-spending, big-borrowing, big-government policies that drew a million new younger voters to the polls.
 It was Clinton 2016 all over again – with the same dismal result.